Azure/MachineLearningNotebooks/how-to-use-azureml/machine-learning-pipelines/parallel-run/README.md

 Azure Machine Learning Batch Inference targets large inference jobs that are not time-sensitive.
 Batch Inference provides cost-effective inference compute scaling, with unparalleled throughput for asynchronous applications.
 It is optimized for high-throughput, fire-and-forget inference over large collections of data.

-# Getting Started with Batch Inference Public Preview
+# Getting Started with Batch Inference

-Batch inference public preview offers a platform in which to do large inference or generic parallel map-style operations.
+Batch inference offers a platform in which to do large inference or generic parallel map-style operations.
 Below introduces the major steps to use this new functionality.
 For a quick try, please follow the prerequisites and simply run the sample notebooks provided in this directory.

 ## Prerequisites

 ### Python package installation
-Following the convention of most AzureML Public Preview features, Batch Inference SDK is currently available as a contrib package.

 If you're unfamiliar with creating a new Python environment, you may follow this example for [creating a conda environment](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-environment#local).
 Batch Inference package can be installed through the following pip command.
 ```
-pip install azureml-contrib-pipeline-steps
+pip install azureml-pipeline-steps
 ```

 ### Creation of Azure Machine Learning Workspace